slowproj/slowdash/docs/DashStart.md

 |  redis_host | 6739 | 1 |

 #### Data Schema and Contents
-- stored in Reids Time-Series
+- stored in Redis Time-Series

 ### Write a docker-compose.yaml file like this:
 (modify the last line according to your setup)